 iii) A Full Body Workout

-It’s only fair to emphasize the full body workout facilitated by an elliptical machine when comparing a rowing machine.
+It’s only fair to emphasize the full-body workout facilitated by an elliptical machine when comparing a rowing machine.
 While you work out on an elliptical machine while remaining standing, a combination of back-and-forth movements of the upper and lower body exerted against the resistance offered by the machine ensures a full-body workout.
-The elliptical machine quite effectively strengthens your glutes, quads, hamstrings, back, chest, biceps, core muscles, and triceps.
+As a result, the elliptical quite effectively strengthens your glutes, quads, hamstrings, back, chest, biceps, core muscles, and triceps.

 However, the gliding seat, the back-and-forth strokes, and the bending and unbending at the knees proactively engage quadriceps, calves, glutes, hamstrings, obliques, abs pecs, upper back, abs, deltoids, triceps.

 If you are working out with the goal of weight loss and happen to be proactively counting calories burned while on a rowing or elliptical machine, it is worth looking into the calorie burn count that each machine helps you achieve.
 While on an elliptical, an hour’s worth of working out can help burn up to 700 calories on average.

 Conversely, the rowing machine significantly works out the glutes, core, back, and arms, and as a result, you are likely to burn up to 800 calories for every hour of working out.

 While any workout is intended to increase fitness levels, awareness of one’s own health status is significant when engaging with workout equipment.
 Individuals experiencing frequent tightness in the chest region and symptoms of a weak back, including pain and inflammation, are best advised to engage cautiously with an elliptical machine.